-Top 10 Best Waterproof Watches for Men
+10 Best Waterproof Watches for Men

 4. Casio Men’s Sport Analog Dive Watch

 We’re plopping the Casio Dive Watch here because it’s so obviously designed with echos of the Luminox above.
 And, no, you do not need to adjust your vision: the price is correct.
-We’ll admit, the low price point did give us pause, but if you’ll note the reviews of this piece on Amazon, you’ll see that a full 84% of the 3,600+ postings are either 5- or 4-star!
+We’ll admit, the low price point did give us pause, but if you’ll note the reviews of this piece on Amazon, you’ll see it’s got more than 4,000 reviews and a super impressive 4.3 out of 5-star rating average.
 Also take notice of the ATM rating, which is to 100 meters.
 This is a good example of marketing making an odd intersection with industry standards.
-Casio calls it a “dive watch,” while 100 meters really isn’t within the safe-to-dive range.
+Casio calls it a “dive watch,” while 100 meters really isn’t within the range that generally qualifies as “diving.”
 Nevertheless, the water resistance is here, as is the very solid, good look of this resin-cased, resin-banded piece.
 If you’d like something that from Casio that goes deeper (both water and dollar speaking), this Frogman digital piece has several interesting features.
 We also noticed among the reviews that it might be tough to set the day and date, but once achieved, it works as expected.
 This dive watch is such a great price, you almost can’t go wrong.

 Buy the Casio Men’s Sport Analog Dive Watch here.

-Note: UPDATE – This post was updated May 11, 2018.
-We have noted the UPDATES to pay particular attention to (discount!) where applicable below.